‘Alright mate, tea, and a diet coke for the lady.’ The skinny youth in black gestured behind him. ‘The rest will sort themselves out.’

-He shuffled to the serving hatch and shouted out the order.
-With a bit of luck, Sylvy wouldn’t be long.
+He shuffled to the serving hatch and called out the order.
+With a bit of luck, Sylv wouldn’t be long.
 Behind his back, the girl’s voice carried in that stage whisper the British loved.

-‘I think I’m getting worse Ed.
+‘I think its getting worse Ed.
+I hadn’t had a conversation with anyone in the real world for days before you came round.
 He could have been a Martian.
-I could barely understand a word, and there’s no music.’
+I could barely understand a word, and there’s no music in here.’

 ‘He’s got a Greek accent that’s all; been here for donkeys.
 You shouldn’t worry so much, he’s talking human.’

 ‘Could have fooled me.’

 ‘You wouldn’t know the difference right now anyway.
 Trust me; I’m better at this,’ said Ed.